 Collision insurance is an optional type of coverage that provides protection to help cover the costs of damages if your vehicle is in an accident by hitting another car or object.

 It provides financial assistance towards vehicle repairs or replacement if it is a write-off.
-If you lease a car, it is likely mandatory to have collision coverage on your policy.
+If you lease or finance a car, it is likely mandatory to have collision coverage on your policy.
 You may also require this coverage to meet the conditions of your auto loan.

 The need for this policy depends on your driving situation.
 Most drivers have it to reduce financial risk and have peace of mind.
 With it, you would be able to pay for repairs or replacement for an at-fault accident.

 This coverage pays for losses caused when an insured vehicle is involved in an accident with another car or rolls over.
-"Object" includes another vehicle or a trailer attached to the car covered by your policy, the surface of the ground, and any object in or on the ground, says
+Object includes another vehicle or a trailer attached to the car covered by your policy, the surface of the ground, and any object in or on the ground, says FSCO.
+The damage to your vehicle that it will cover includes:

 Collision only provides coverage for auto accidents.
 It does not provide benefits if an object hits your vehicle.
 For example, if a tree falls on, it would be through comprehensive insurance.